Gold rises; physical buyers emerge from lows

 In other precious metals, platinum and palladium fell on news that demand for new cars in the European Union declined for the 18th consecutive month in March, down 10.2 percent to 1.3 million.

-Spot platinum fell 1.2 percent to $1,425.75 an ounce, having touched its lowest since last August in the previous session.
-Palladium was down 1 percent to $670.97.
+Spot platinum fell 0.7 percent to $1,433.74 an ounce, having touched its lowest since last August in the previous session.
+Palladium was dowm 0.2 percent to $676.